Bring your design ideas to life

 Oversized hoodies give designs more room, so larger logos usually look balanced.
 Fitted or lightweight hoodies benefit more from smaller logos that don’t crowd the garment.

-With zip-up hoodies, logo width matters even more, since designs can’t cross the zipper line without breaking the visual flow.
+With zip-up hoodies, logo width matters even more, since designs can’t cross that center seam without breaking the visual flow.

 Logo type